Role guide

 Throwing a teammate under the bus: "You know what, I've been reconsidering, and I think the case against Player 2 is stronger than I wanted to admit.
 Their defense yesterday didn't actually address the voting pattern question — they just deflected.
 I don't love it, but I think we have to follow the evidence."

-Fake emotional reaction to a night kill: "Player 6?
+Fake emotional reaction after a night loss: "Player 6?
 Seriously?
 They were the one person I was starting to trust.
 This changes everything for me.
-Whoever pushed hardest against Player 6 yesterday is now my top suspect, because the Mafia clearly wanted them gone."
+Whoever pushed hardest against Player 6 yesterday is now my top suspect, because the Werewolves clearly wanted them gone."

 Common Mistakes

 Overdefending your teammates.
 If you leap to a partner's defense every single time they're accused, the table will see the pattern.
 Sometimes you have to stay quiet and let them take heat.
-You can't save everyone, and trying to will get you both killed.
+You can't save everyone, and trying to will get you both voted out.

 Being too helpful to the town.
-Mafia players who organize voting, suggest investigations, and "lead the town" often get caught because their helpfulness doesn't match results.
-If you're steering every discussion and Citizens keep dying, you look like the common thread.
+Werewolf players who organize voting, suggest investigations, and "lead the town" often get caught because their helpfulness doesn't match results.
+If you're steering every discussion and Villagers keep dying, you look like the common thread.

 Forgetting your own cover story.
 If you claimed to suspect Player 4 on Day 2, you need to remember that on Day 4.
 Inconsistency is the fastest way to get caught.
 Keep your lies simple and memorable.
 Complex fabrications fall apart under pressure.